liuzhengbaihe/GlobalSignalHandler/README.md

         def get_query_set(self):
             return GlobalSignalQuerySet(self.model, using=self._db)

-### 4.2 Models which expect global signal listener should inherit from class TCMSActionModel.
+### 5.2 Models which expect global signal listener should inherit from class TCMSActionModel.
 TCMSActionModel set GlobalSignalManager as its default manager.
-It will return GlobalSignalQuerySet to listen the bulk update operation.
-Source code show as below:
+It will return GlobalSignalQuerySet to listen the bulk update operation.Source code show as below:

     class TCMSActionModel(models.Model, UrlMixin):
     """